-The council said governors would discuss the matter next month and consider a range of colours which includes blue.'No cost'
+The council said governors would discuss the matter next month and consider a range of colours which includes blue.

 "This is a straightforward matter of choosing a paint colour for the school and - depending on the choice - possibly a new name," said a spokesman